 Run-In Shelters: Several companies make PORTABLE 3-sided shelters, and maybe someone may have one that they aren’t using anymore and would like to donate?
 Having more shelters would mean that we could house even more horses here at the farm.
 For a more permanent location on-site, if you would like to sponsor the building of a permanent run-in shelter here at the farm ($2400-$3600 depending on size), please contact us!
 To thank you, you will receive your name on a plaque at the entryway of the shelter!

 A Commercial Grade High-Capacity Washing Machine: Oh boy… this is a big one!
 Horse laundry is ruining our volunteers’ personal washing machines, and frankly, those smaller machines are not even doing the job well.
 Laundromats in the area have blacklisted all horse blankets, and pressure washing simply doesn’t get the deep dirt out.
-If you know of a laundromat that’s going out of business, or are interested in donating a big boss washing machine, please contact us!
+If you know of a laundromat that’s going out of business, or are interested in donating a big boss washing machine (we are hoping for a 40lb washer or larger), please contact us!
 This would simply make us giggle with joy!

 We are proudly sponsored by Espoma, who provides us with WONDERFUL clean bedding for our trailers and stalls!
 Sani-Care is a great product and we are very fortunate to be able to have it for our horses (www.sani-care.com).
 We just want you to know that if you are shopping for us, you can skip the shavings aisle and pick up a different item on our list!
 Thank you!